 Visit the garden any time at the corner of Dilworth Drive and Summit Drive to learn more and get inspired.

 The Community Wildfire Resiliency Plan (CWRP) program was created in B.C. as a response to the devastating 2003 wildfire in Kelowna.
-As an integral part of the Strategic Wildfire Prevention Initiative, managed and funded through the Union of British Columbia Municipalities, CWRPs aim to develop strategic recommendations to assist in improving safety and to reduce the risk and impact of damage to property from wildfires.
+The program is an integral part of the Strategic Wildfire Prevention Initiative, which is managed and funded through the Union of British Columbia Municipalities.
+CWRPs aim to develop strategic recommendations to improve safety, and reduce the risk and impact of property damage from wildfires.

 To report a wildfire, call the BC Wildfire Centre at 1-800-663-5555 or dial *5555 on a cell.

 The City of Kelowna, as well the Regional District of Central Okanagan, the Province of BC and the development community all contribute to reducing wildfire risk within and around the municipality through forest fuel reduction and FireSmart™ projects.
 Recent City-led projects and initiatives currently in progress include:

 - 2022: Develop updated Community Wildfire Resiliency Plan (CWRP)